infuerno/infuerno.github.io/_posts/2018-01-17-pluralsight-building-applications-with-asp-dot-net-mvc-4.md

 * Makes it easy to create small blocks of HTML.
 There are helpers to create inputs, links, validation messages, labels and more.
 * Mainly intelligent e.g. `@Html.EditorFor()` will emit an `<input type="text"/>` for strings and `<input type="checkbox"/>` for booleans
 * All methods are available from the `Html` property that a view inherits
-* `Html.ActionLink("Edit", "Edit", new { id = item.ID }"` will render a link with text "Edit" pointing to the Edit action, and will pass an anoymous object along to the routing engine, which will contruct the URL intelligently working out where to put the id value into the URL e.g. `/Reviews/Edit/3`
+* `Html.ActionLink("Edit", "Edit", new { id = item.ID }"` will render a link with text "Edit" pointing to the Edit action, and will pass an anoymous object along to the routing engine, which will construct the URL intelligently, working out where to put the id value into the URL e.g. `/Reviews/Edit/3`
 * `Html.BeginForm()` will emit a form tag.
 With no additional params, the action will be the same URL we came from, with method POST.
 * `Html.HiddenFor(model => model.Id)` emits a hidden input field
 * `Html.LabelFor(model + model.Name)` emits a label field with a `for` attribute, useful for accessibility